 Who or what has been the biggest single influence on your way of thinking?

-Do you have a piece of work which stands out in your mind as something you are exceptionally proud of or that is particularly important to you?
+Do you have a piece of work or performance that stands out in your mind as something you are exceptionally proud of or that is particularly important to you?
+Why?